 Besides finishing a billing and coding program, you may want to take it a step further and receive your certification.
 Several organizations offer certification exams, including the NHA, NCCT, AHIMA, and AAPC.

-How to Advance Your Medical Coding or Billing Career
+How to Advance Your Medical Coding Career

-Get Started with Your Medical Billing and Coding Specialist Career
+Start Your Medical Billing and Coding Specialist Career